G. I. Gurdjieff – a powerful and nonconformist spiritual master

 He spoke directly and did not shy away from life.

-“Frapa through its great inner simplicity and its natural air with which it made us completely forget that it represented for us the world of the miraculous and the unknown.
-He also felt very strongly in him, the total absence of any kind of affect or desire to impress in any way those in his entourage.
-In addition, I felt completely disinterested, totally indifferent to luxury, towards his comfort and able not to spare any effort in his work.”
+“He was striking by his great inner simplicity and his natural air with which he made us completely forget that he represented for us the world of the miraculous and the unknown.
+It was also felt in him, very strongly, the total absence of any kind of affectation or desire to impress those around him in any way.
+In addition, I felt him completely disinterested, totally indifferent to luxury, to his comfort and able to spare no effort in his work.”

-P.D.Uspensky, Fragments from an Unknown Teaching
+P.D.Uspensky, Fragments of an Unknown Teaching

 The first part of life

-P.Uspensky, Fragments from an Unknown Teaching
+P. Uspensky, Fragments of an Unknown Teaching

 His most famous disciple, Peter Demianovitch Ouspensky